 - A. Establishment.
 The City shall create and maintain a list of properties known as the Historic Resources Inventory (HRI) adopted by City Council Resolution.
 The HRI shall collectively consist of buildings, structures, objects, or sites that satisfy one or more of the following: - 1.
 Are identified as potentially eligible for designation through historic resources survey or other evaluation conducted by a Qualified Preservation Professional using accepted professional practices and formally adopted for inclusion on the HRI by the City Council; or - 2.
 Are listed in or formally determined eligible for listing in the National Register of Historic Places or the California Register of Historical Resources, either individually or as a Contributor to a designated Historic District; or - 3.
 Are designated as a County of Santa Barbara Landmark or County of Santa Barbara Place of Historic Merit; or - 4.
 Are designated Historic Landmarks or contributors to designated Historic Districts by the City Council. - B. Purpose.
-The HRI may be used for reference for future determinations for the designation of Historic Landmarks or Historic Districts, and for evaluating proposed alterations to or demolition of historic resources.
+The HRI may be used for reference for future determinations for the designation of Historic Landmarks or Historic Districts.
+In addition, all properties on the HRI are subject to provisions of this Chapter including the standards and review processes associated with alterations to or demolition of historic resources.
+All properties on the HRI are considered historical resources as defined by the California Environmental Quality Act and may be eligible to use alternative building code provisions as determined by the Building Official.